kcarlton55/bomcheck/README.md

 The bomcheck.py program compares Bills of Materials (BOMs).
 BOMs from a CAD (Computer Aided Design) program like SolidWorks are compared to BOMs from an ERP (Enterprise Resource Planning) program like SyteLine.
-The CAD and ERP programs must be able to export to excel files because that is where bomcheck gathers data from.
+The CAD and ERP programs must be able to export to Excel files because that is where bomcheck gathers data from.

 ## **How to instal**
-Assuming that you already have Python on your machine, use the package manager software [pip](https://en.wikipedia.org/wiki/Pip_(package_manager)) that comes with Python:
+Assuming that you already have Python on your machine, use the package manager software [pip](https://en.wikipedia.org/wiki/Pip_(package_manager)) that comes with Python and run this from a command line:

 `pip install bomcheck`

 ## **Compared BOMs come from Excel files**
 The name of a file containing a BOM from the CAD program has the syntax:
 `PartNumberOfBOM_sw.xlsx`.
-That is names like 0399-2344-005_sw.xlsx,
+That is, names like 0399-2344-005_sw.xlsx,
 093352_sw.xlsx, and 35K2445_sw.xlsx are all legitimate file names.
 The names of the files from the ERP program have the same syntax, but instead end with `_sl.xlsx`.
 Thus the names will look like 0399-2344-005_sl.xlsx,